aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listobject/_index.md

 ```

-Gets and sets the comment of the table.
+the comment of the table.

 **Returns:**
 java.lang.String